Academic Information and Policies

 CALL: Student Health Service Nurse.
 When the office is closed, consult an Area Coordinator or Resident Assistant who will contact professional help if necessary.

-STUDENTS HAVING A BAD DRUG EXPERIENCE of any nature may voluntarily approach the university nurse, the university counselor or campus ministry for immediate aid without being subject to disciplinary action.
+STUDENTS HAVING A BAD DRUG EXPERIENCE of any nature may voluntarily approach the university nurse, Area Coordinator or university counselor for immediate aid without being subject to disciplinary action.
 Furthermore, those students who may have psychological problems as a result of drug abuse are encouraged to seek counseling assistance from these individuals.

 Health Insurance

-It is required that all full-time residential students at Waldorf University students have health insurance.
-For information, inquire at the CIC or with the Insurance Coordinator, Megan Gabriell, 641-585-8490).
+All full-time residential students at Waldorf University need health insurance.
+For information, inquire at the CIC or with the Insurance Coordinator, Mary Mathiasen, 641.585.8157).

 Health Forms

-In order to provide better care, ALL full-time, residential students are required to submit and renew their health and insurance information each year, through the Sportsware Website.
+To provide better care, ALL full-time residential students must submit and renew their health and insurance information annually through the Sportswear Website.

 If you have never used Sportsware before, click the “Join Sportsware” button under the Athlete/Parent section.
-Then enter the School ID: Waldorf and next your own contact information.
+Then, enter the School ID: Waldorf and your contact information.
 After finishing the initial form, our health staff will receive and approve your request for your new account and email you with a confirmation that your new account is ready.

-On entering your account, you will go to the main section of your Athlete Portal to begin inputting your information for the first time.
-There it will tell you what forms you need to upload (if any) and what sections of your profile are incomplete.
+Upon entering your account, you will go to the main section of your Athlete Portal to input your information for the first time.
+There, it will tell you what forms you must upload (if any) and what sections of your profile are incomplete.
 Click on the blue forms and words to be sent to the areas that need your attention.
 If you need assistance, please contact Mary Mathiasen at mathiasem@waldorf.edu.

 Campus Dining

 The office of the Director of Campus Dining is located in the Campus Center on the second floor, west end of the Dining Hall.
-The Director can help arrange for meal plans, picnics, dinners or special dietary needs.
+The director can help arrange meal plans, picnics, dinners, special dietary needs and catering events.
 Off-campus groups may also make reservations with Conferences & Dining or use of the University’s dining facilities.

 Meal Plans (see catalog for more information)